Azure/ARO-RP/docs/hive.md

 ## Installing

-Ensure you have the latest AKS kubefig:
+Ensure you have the latest AKS kubeconfig:
 ```bash
 # get the AKS kubeconfig
 make aks.kubeconfig